Most-Cited Authors on Climate Science

 |

-I have compiled a list of homepages and some citation stats for all the authors from Working Group 1 of the 2007 Fourth Assessment Report ('AR4') from the Intergovernmental Panel on Climate Change (IPCC), as well as a longer list including other active climate science researchers.
+I have compiled a list of homepages and some citation stats for all the authors from Working Group 1 ('wg1') of the 2007 Fourth Assessment Report ('AR4') from the Intergovernmental Panel on Climate Change (IPCC), as well as a longer list including other active climate science researchers.
 The longer list is far from complete, only compiled by hand, but it's a good start, anyway.
-I've continued accumulating names from as many sources as I can think of, including co-authors of those already listed, compilations of key documents in the literature on this subject, etc.
+I've continued accumulating names from as many sources as I can think of, including co-authors of those already listed, compilations of key documents in the literature on this subject, bibliographies of major literature reviews, etc.

 The list of AR4 wg1 contributing authors is drawn from Annex 2 in the